 A vector representation of a matroid offers a compelling alternative to an independence oracle as matroid operations can be substantially more efficient using matrix operations.
-Matroid parity problem, a common generalization of graph matching and matroid intersection problem, is solvable in polynomial time given a vector representation~\cite{Lovasz80} while super-polynomial number of calls are needed under the independence oracle model~\cite{JK1982}.
+The Matroid parity problem, a common generalization of graph matching and matroid intersection, is solvable in polynomial time given a vector representation~\citep{Lovasz80} while a super-polynomial number of calls is needed under the independence oracle model~\citep{JK1982}.
 Deciding whether the branch-width of a matroid is at most $k$ is a common generalization of computing the branch-width, rank-width and carving-width of a graph.
-While there is an algorithm with $n^{O(k)}$ queries on an $n$ element matroid for this problem~\cite{OumS07} under the oracle model, whether the dependency on $k$ in the exponent can be replaced by a uniform constant is not known till now.
-In contrast, the branch-width of a vector matroid can be computed in $f(k)\cdot n^3$ time~\cite{JeongKO21} when the given representation is over a finite field $\F$.
+While there is an algorithm with $n^{O(k)}$ queries on an $n$ element matroid for this problem~\citep*{OumS07} under the oracle model, it remains unknown whether the dependency on $k$ in the exponent can be replaced by a uniform constant.
+In contrast, the branch-width of a vector matroid can be computed in $f(k)\cdot n^3$ time~\citep*{JeongKO21} when the given representation is over a finite field $\F$.

 Another powerful application of a vector representation can be found in the theory of kernelization in parameterized complexity.
-A surprising discovery of~\cite{KratschW20} is that for many graph cut problems, compressing the input boils down to finding a so-called representative set of a matroid.
-When the said matroid is a vector matroid, a representative set of bounded size can be efficiently computed in polynomial time~\cite{Lovasz77,Marx09}.
-It turns out that solutions to graph cut problems can be encoded as independent sets in gammoids, which form a well-known class of representable matroids and of which a vector representation can be constructed in randomized polynomial time.
+A surprising discovery of Kratsch and Wahlströhm~\citep{KratschW20} is that for many graph cut problems, compressing the input boils down to finding a so-called representative set of a matroid.
+When the said matroid is a vector matroid, a representative set of bounded size can be efficiently computed in polynomial time~\citep*{Lovasz77,Marx09}.
+It turns out that solutions to graph cut problems can be encoded as independent sets in \emph{gammoids}, which form a well-known class of representable matroids and of which a vector representation can be constructed in randomized polynomial time.